Roma1011/Di-on/README.md

 ### 📦 Installation
-Just clone or include the ShadowCaster class in your project.
+Just clone or include the DiÆon class in your project.
 No external dependencies are required.

 ## 📖 Usage
 ### 🔷 1.
 Define your services and annotate them with the appropriate lifetime attribute: